How to beat the competition & build a fanbase

 This is because you gave value in a comfortable environment before you asked them to invest their time or money.
 In the eyes of the general public these days, you start off at a disadvantage.
 They most likely are in the frame of mind that “Your band probably sucks & isn’t worth the time to even click on a free link”.

 This is why the “funnel” is so important.
 You need to have a plan for how to lead people to buying your albums & coming to your shows without looking like a used car salesman.
 It’s not about the sale, it’s about the relationship.

-If you use Facebook, Twitter, YouTube & Google as examples, you were lead to their sites because they were free & offered something of value without asking anything in return.
+If you use Facebook, Instagram, YouTube & TikTok, you were lead to their sites because they were free & offered something of value without asking anything in return.
 They all learned that the longer they could sustain a free model, the bigger the trust in the relationship becomes.

 In the case of the musician, this can be sneak peaks at songs in progress, the artwork, behind the scenes jam sessions, blogging, sharing pictures & even sharing some of your music free.

 If you look at the model used by Trent Reznor & wife Mariqueen with How To Destroy Angels, they gave their first 4 song EP away for free, and this wasn’t some throwaway songs, it was great stuff.
-Now when they release something, the sales come rushing in.
+When they released their next EP, the sales came rushing in.

 I know that might be a bad example because of Trent’s iconic reputation, but it shows that even the big guys understand the power of this model.
 The longer you can sustain this, the more likely they are to act when you ask for their support.
 You’ve earned it & have built a relationship.